betaflight/betaflight.com/docs/wiki/guides/archive/Betaflight-2-x-CLI-commands.md

 <br/>
 set ledstrip_visual_beeper = OFF<br/>
 <i>[ON,OFF]</i><br/>
-When set to on, and the LEDLOW mode is active (i.e. LED strip off), blink the LED strip in synch with beeping, as a visual indicator in cases where the craft is too far away for the beeper to be heard / multiple craft are flying.
+When set to on, and the LEDLOW mode is active (i.e. LED strip off), blink the LED strip in sync with beeping, as a visual indicator in cases where the craft is too far away for the beeper to be heard / multiple craft are flying.